imattking/barcode-scanner-web-app/README.md

 # TODO

-* Find a UPC Library
+* Find a UPC Library (Quagga.js)
+* Implement access to device camera via getUserMedia
 * Get a UPC code to Scan on a web page
-* Build a basic API / Database to store the codes
+* Capture results to make use of in the DOM or connect to another API

 #

 ## Stretch
-* Validate UPC codes with an UNDOCUMENTED API endpoint
+* Validate UPC codes with an API endpoint
-*
+* Build a basic API / Database to store the codes